andy-guttridge/song-mates/README.md

 The wireframes proved invaluable as a guideline for the implementation phase.
 In response to the continual testing of the site throughout the development process, some implementation details diverged from the original wireframe plan:

 - Users are directed back to the home page when they login.
 - The number of instruments/skills fields available on user profiles was reduced from ten to five.
 The data model was initially created with five fields to keep things manageable during the initial development phase, however testing suggested that more than five could become overwhelming and that five should be sufficient for most users.
-The user corresponding user story was revised accordingly.
+The corresponding user story was revised accordingly.
 - As noted in the user stories section above, it was decided during development to replace the separate 'My collaborators' view with a checkbox on the profile search form, as a way of reducing site complexity and enhancing the user experience.
 - The separate 'write new message' and read message views were replaced by modal dialogs, again to reduce site complexity from the user's perspective.
 - The button to cancel a collaboration request from an individual user profile was replaced with the 'Pending collaboration request' button mentioned in the user stories section.
 This led to the creation of a whole new 'collaboration requests' view, which was deemed to be a more comprehensive and useful implementation.
+- Account management features such as changing user name, email address etc were not implemented due to time constraints.

 ### Data models

 Data models were originally planned using a spreadsheet prior to implementation, however are presented here in diagram form for clarity.
-Note that the 'join table' was not created in the Django `models.py`, but is simplified representation of how Django handles many-to-many relationships 'under the hood'.
+Note that the 'join table' was not created in the Django `models.py` file, but is shown here as a simplified representation of how Django handles many-to-many relationships 'behind the scenes'.

 SongMates uses the standard Django user model, although not all the fields are utilised.